rancher/rancher.github.io/rancher/v1.2/zh/catalog/private-catalog/index.md

   version: # Version of the versioned template of the Catalog Entry
   description: # Description of the versioned template of the Catalog Entry
   minimum_rancher_version: # The minimum version of Rancher that supports the template, v1.0.1 and 1.0.1 are acceptable inputs
-  maximum_rancher_version: # The minimum version of Rancher that supports the template, v1.0.1 and 1.0.1 are acceptable inputs
+  maximum_rancher_version: # The maximum version of Rancher that supports the template, v1.0.1 and 1.0.1 are acceptable inputs
   upgrade_from: # The previous versions that this template can be upgraded from
   questions: #Used to request user input for configuration options
 ```